 The Test: A Complex Ring

 We chose a wide dome-cut ring in brushed yellow gold with scattered baguette diamonds set at varying orientations across the dome surface.
 This design was selected deliberately for its complexity: an unusual three-dimensional silhouette, irregular stone placement, mixed surface textures, and a distinctive overall profile that would be immediately recognizable if altered.
+Each tool was tested on March 26, 2026, three days before this post published.
+We used default settings on every platform, ran three generations per tool, and selected the best result for each, including FormaNova.
+Competitor outputs are shown unedited.

 Input — original design